 BIA-ALCL is a rare type of non-Hodgkin’s Lymphoma, occurring in individuals who have previously had synthetic breast implants inserted.
 It was first described in 1997 and was given World Health Organisation (WHO) provisional recognition as a type of ALCL in 2016.

-Although the HPRA has not received any reports of BIA-ALCL through its medical device vigilance reporting system, we encourage individuals and healthcare professionals to report suspected or confirmed cases of BIA-ALCL to the HPRA.
-Our colleagues in the Medicines and Healthcare Products Regulatory Authority, in the UK, have estimated that this disease occurs in approximately one individual for every 24,000 implants sold.
-The HPRA is a member of the European task force on BIA-ALCL and we work closely with our partners to share information and understanding on this disease.
+The HPRA encourages individuals and healthcare professionals to report suspected or confirmed cases of BIA-ALCL to the HPRA so that we can better understand this rare condition.
+HPRA is a member of the European task force on BIA-ALCL and we work closely with our partners to share information and understanding on this condition.

 Information for Individuals with Breast Implants